lemma-osu/sknnr/docs/pages/usage.md

 ### Retrieving Dataframe Indexes

 In `sklearn`, the `KNeighborsRegressor.kneighbors` method can identify the array index of the nearest neighbor to a given sample.
-Estimators in `sknnr` offer an additional parameter `return_dataframe_index` that allows neighbor plots to be identified directly by their index.
+Estimators in `sknnr` offer an additional parameter `return_dataframe_index` that allows neighbor samples to be identified directly by their index.

 ```python
 X, y = load_swo_ecoplot(return_X_y=True, as_frame=True)